joSanchez28/project-echo-chamber.github.io/README.md

 The main difference between those and the previously listed communities can be appreciated very easily by looking at the rules of those subs (in the sub page, right sidebar for desktop, 'About' tab for mobile).
 This subs don't filter their userbase (r/twoXchromosomes is about women's perspectives but everyone is allowed to post/comment on it) nor blanket ban certain specific behaviours, users or points of view.
 Instead the rules provide a generic baseline of etiquette, discussion and formatting guidelines while leaving the content moderation to the upvote system (a.k.a. the users).
 At a glance, one can see that the content is less polarizing, it is more frequent to see people disagree in the comments

 ### Summary
 In short, the main trait of echo chambers seems to be related to introducing a built-in bias, for example via censorship or by carefully selecting who gets a say.
 A sub about a certain videogame might or might not be an echo chamber, while a sub about *how good* that videogame is with rules in place banning critique or nonfans of the game from posting probably is an echo chamber.

 ## Dataset
-We took all comments from 2016 with the following filters:
-- dropped all [deleted] comments and users.
-- dropped comments with less than 3 characters (it's a minimum )

 We plan on using the Reddit comments dataset.
 It contains all of reddit's comments from its inception and up to March 2017.
 Reddit already has a rich structure and we plan to take advantage of it.
 We are going to focus on subreddits, as those are going to be our communities.
 Since we also have user data we can watch for cross-interaction between subreddits, brigading, trolls, bots, etc.
 This is basically a list of JSON objects with comments using the following structure: